gvinciguerra/la_vector/README.md

 ## Usage

-LA-vector is implemented in the two header files inside the `include` directory, and it uses the [sdsl](https://github.com/simongog/sdsl-lite) library.
+LA-vector is implemented in the two header files inside the `include` directory, and it uses the [sdsl](https://github.com/xxsds/sdsl-lite) header-only library.

-To compile sdsl, tests, and the [example.cpp](example.cpp) file, use the following commands:
+To compile the tests and the [example.cpp](example.cpp) file, use the following commands:

 ```sh
 git clone --recurse-submodules https://github.com/gvinciguerra/la_vector.git